nodejs/node/doc/api/errors.md

 ### `ERR_CODE_INTEGRITY_VIOLATION`

-Javascript code intended to be executed was rejected by system code integrity policy.
+JavaScript code intended to be executed was rejected by system code integrity policy.

 <a id="ERR_CONSOLE_WRITABLE_STREAM"></a>